Bi-Coloured-Python-Rock-Snake/pgbackend/README.md

 approach.

 [kitchen](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/tree/main/kitchen)
-is a simple django app *for testing* it.
+is a simple django app *for testing*.

 How to test kitchen: